SAP-samples/fsm-extension-sample/docs/APIGuide.md

     }
 ```
 8. Copy extension deployment id value from response body.
-#### If you want to add your extension which is deployed by yourself
+#### Option 2 Manual Deployment: Host your extension app in any place by yourself and make sure it is accessible publicly.
 1. Open the Post **extensions** API request.
-Change the name, description, version as you want in the request body.
-Set deployType to "MANUAL_DEPLOYMENT".
-Set hostingType to "CUSTOM_HOSTING".
-Execute the request.
+Change the following information in the request body and then execute the request:
+    1. name, description, version as you want.
+    2. set deployType to "MANUAL_DEPLOYMENT".
+    3. set hostingType to "CUSTOM_HOSTING".
     **Request body example**
 ```
     {